Posted on 1 Comment

 I could go on, but I imagine by now I have convinced you of the reason for my preference when it comes to brewing tea in glass teapots.
 Whether you merely want to display your glass teapot or put it to everyday use, you really can’t go wrong with choosing a glass teapot.

-1 comment to 5 Reasons I Use Glass Teapots
+1 thought on “5 Reasons I Use Glass Teapots

 Teaware”.
 Thanks a ton once again -Ewan